What's On This Page

 Grapefruits.
 Grapefruits contain large amounts of limonene with antioxidant and anti-inflammatory properties, and these powerful nutrients can help people suffering from weight-related issues.

 Coconut oil.
 The polyphenols that are found in coconut oil also offer powerful health benefits.
-One of them is limonene, which has been shown to have amazing anti-aging properties.
+One of them is limonene, which has been shown to have amazing anti-ageing properties.
 Besides, the nutrient acts as powerful anti-fungal citrus that can help prevent infections.

 Other yummy limonene-rich foods include: